naomidodd799-beep/cs104-project1-template/README.md

 ## Conditional Logic Outline
 >Conditional statement one - Checks the answer to question 1 about which company makes
 >playstation.
-  - if the user chooses Sony display a correct message and increase score by one
+  - if the user chooses Sony display a correct message and increase score by 1
   - elif the user chooses Microsoft  or Nintendo display a incorrect message
   - else display invalid choice message